shunhongzhang/pyasd/README.md

-# Python-based Atomistic Spin Dynamics simulator (pyASD)
+# Atomistic Spin Dynamics (ASD) Tools

 This is a python package containing some tools for spin dynamics simulations

-By Shunhong Zhang (USTC)
-Copyright reserved 2023
+Copyright Shunhong Zhang 2023
 szhang2@ustc.edu.cn